ncatlab/nlab-content/pages/7/5/3/0/357/content.md

 ## Enriching categories

 Virtual double categories can be viewed as "the natural place in which to enrich categories."
-Specifically, for any set $A$, there is a virtual double category $A_{ch}$ which has $A$ as its objects, only identity vertical arrows, exactly one horizontal arrow from every object to every other object, and exactly one 2-cell in every possible niche.
+Specifically, for any set $A$, there is a virtual double category $A_{ch}$ which has $A$ as its objects, only identity tight arrows, exactly one loose arrow from every object to every other object, and exactly one 2-cell in every possible niche.
 For any other virtual double category $W$, a functor $A_{ch}\to W$ of virtual double categories is the same as a $W$-enriched category with object set $A$.

 ## Related pages